 The three main asset classes noted above can have varying degrees of risk and return, so each will behave differently over time.
 In general;

-The first five assets types, US Small Cap, US Large Cap, Emerging Markets, Large Global, and REIT, are all equity asset types.
+The first five asset types, US Small Cap, US Large Cap, Emerging Markets, Large Global, and REIT, are all equity asset types.
 Blended Bonds, International Bonds, TIPS (Bonds), and Cash are all considered fixed income asset types.

-Within each asset type, both equity and fixed income, these assets again can have varying degrees of risk and return.
+Within each asset type, both equity and fixed income, these assets can have varying degrees of risk and return.
 It is essential to consider these asset types when building an overall asset allocation strategy and subsequent retirement portfolio and plan.

 Within the equity asset type classification, an additional breakdown by equity sector can be made.

 You can see that the total equity allocation for aggressive, moderate, and conservative align with the equity percentage in the previous table.